The Captain from Köpenick (1945 film): Plot

 Shoemaker Wilhelm Voigt is released from prison after many years of hard labor.
-His freedom is new to him and, as he tries to navigate this strange new world, he promptly finds himself in the midst of a Prussian catch-22: To get a residence permit (passport), he must have a job, but he can only get a job if he has a residence permit.
-No one in the Prussian-German bureaucracy feels compelled to help him: everything must go by the book.
+His freedom is new to him, and as he tries to navigate this strange new world, he promptly finds himself in the midst of a Prussian catch-22: To get a residence permit (passport), he must have a job, but he can only get a job if he has a residence permit.
+No one in the Prussian-German bureaucracy feels compelled to help him; everything must go by the book.
 Out of desperation, Voigt breaks into a police station to forge the much-needed permit and escape the vicious circle.

 Unfortunately, Voigt is caught and again has to spend many more years behind bars.
 The prison's warden subjects the prisoners to the whims of his militarism.
 The warden loves everything military and has the prisoners re-enact famous battles.
-When Voigt is released, he still doesn't have his permit, but now he has a deep knowledge of military uniforms, military ranks and military speak that he can use to his advantage.
-In Berlin he buys and wears a used captain's uniform, then marches towards a platoon of soldiers standing guard and commands them to immediately follow him to Köpenick, a suburb of Berlin.
+When Voigt is released, he still does not have his permit, but now he has a deep knowledge of military uniforms, military ranks, and military speak that he can use to his advantage.
+In Berlin, he buys and wears a used captain's uniform, then marches towards a platoon of soldiers standing guard and commands them to immediately follow him to Köpenick, a suburb of Berlin.
 He is so convincing that they actually do!
-When they arrive, he has the soldiers stage a coup-like takeover of the Town Hall so he can commandeer his much sought-after permit, but is informed by the staff the permits are now only issued in Berlin.
+When they arrive, he has the soldiers stage a coup-like takeover of the town hall so he can commandeer his much sought-after permit, but is informed by the staff the permits are now only issued in Berlin.
 After he pockets all of the cash in the municipal treasury, he orders his soldiers to take the train back to their original posts in Berlin and then absconds with the cash.

-When Voigt sees wanted posters offering a reward for the capture of the perpetrator of the Koepenick Caper, he goes to the Chief of Police, confesses and returns all the money.
-The police in the station all erupt in fits of laughter, offer him drinks and congratulate him for the best practical joke they have ever heard of.
+When Voigt sees wanted posters offering a reward for the capture of the perpetrator of the Koepenick Caper, he goes to the chief of police, confesses, and returns all the money.
+The police in the station all erupt in fits of laughter, offer him drinks, and congratulate him for the best practical joke they have ever heard of.
 Voigt is now famous and even the Kaiser wants to hear his story.